 When your lawyer is building your case, they’ll need to show a few items.
 The liable party needs to have owed the deceased a duty of care.
 This could be a doctor not inflicting harm or a driver’s responsibility to not drive while distracted or drunk.
 After this is shown, your lawyer will show how they breached the duty of care.
 If a surgeon ignored patient charts or didn’t act as other surgeons with the same experience would have acted and it resulted in your loved one’s death, they didn’t meet the duty of care.
 A driver speeding or recklessly weaving through traffic and causes an accident fails to meet their owed duty of care.

-Then, your lawyer will connect the accident to the negligent party’s actions.
+Then, your attorney will connect the accident to the negligent party’s actions.
 After showing how their negligence caused your loved one’s accident, your attorney will prove your loved one’s injuries, damages, and wrongful death happened because of the accident.

 As your lawyer works to establish the duty of care and how it was breached, they will likely gather as much physical evidence as possible.
 Besides medical records and witness accounts, we may also photograph the scene to pick up any additional details that will help your case.

-When you’re dealing with a loss in your life, having the energy to handle with a legal claim may seem impossible.
+When you’re dealing with a loss in your life, having the energy to handle it with a legal claim may seem impossible.
 Our law firm is here to help you get your footing again.
 When we’re representing you, we will make sure your rights are protected.
 We’re not afraid to stand up to companies that don’t want to be held responsible for their actions, or insurance companies that are trying to give you a lesser settlement than what your case is worth.

 Our firm is prepared to bring the case to trial if necessary.
 We have years of courtroom experience and will help prepare you for speaking in a courtroom.
 While it can be nerve-wracking to speak in front of a judge or jury, we’ll make sure you have all the information and practice you need to be confident.
 We’ll be sure it’s clear how the other party caused this tragic loss.